FuelLabs/fuel-docs/src/developer-quickstart.md

 Be sure to save this as you will need it to build a frontend with the Typescript SDK later in this tutorial.

-The terminal will output a `message to sign` and prompt you for a signature.
+The terminal will output a `Transaction id to sign` and prompt you for a signature.
 Open a new terminal tab and view your accounts by running `forc wallet list`.
 If you followed these steps, you'll notice you only have one account, `0`.

 Grab the `message to sign` from your other terminal and sign with your account by running the following command: